aidanastridge/Publisher/README.md

 ## Maintenance

 This theme will be updated periodically.
-If you want help, don't hesitate in asking!
+If you want to help, don't hesitate in asking!

 ## Languages
 ![SASS](https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white)